dialex/start-testing/docs/tools/toolbox.md

 > **tl;dr** SUMMARY_HERE

 As [Mark Winteringham](https://www.ministryoftesting.com/dojo/lessons/what-tools-should-i-learn) says "problem first, tools second".
-Take the time to understand the problem and only then figure out what is the best tool for the job.
+Take the time to understand the problem and, only then, figure out what is the best tool for the job.
 Don't be afraid to try a new tool, it's better than blindly applying a tool you already know.

 Legend: